cfortune1975/itss4381/README.md

 Table :
 status,
-# of max seats,
+number of max seats,
-# of guests if a party is seated,
-order if the party has ordered
+number of guests if a party is seated, order if the party has ordered

 MenuItem: